MrBounty/PZ-Mod---Doc/How to make a custom skill\perk.md

 Get the level of a perk: `player:getPerkLevel(Perks.Doctor)`
 Get the xp of a perk: `player:getXp():getXP(Perks.Doctor)`

-## Exemple of the perks.txt of my mod
+## Exemple of my mod
-This is the perks.txt I am using for my mod "The only cure" as exemple
+This is the files I am using for my mod "The only cure" as exemple.
+The `perks.txt`:
 ```
 VERSION = 1,